PURPOSE OF THIS POLICY

 - Voluntary cost sharing can be detrimental when it reduces the flexibility of the researchers and staff to conduct other research, increases the administrative burden for the activity, and decreases the University’s indirect cost recovery.

-Subsequent funding of the proposal requires that all proposed cost sharing of direct costs, whether mandatory or budgeted voluntary (except that defined in the paragraph below) be accounted for and auditable in the official University records (HRS Manual, Section 8: Management Reports, Cost Sharing).
-This requirement must be met by the creation of a separate cost share account.
+- Subsequent funding of the proposal requires that all proposed cost sharing of direct costs, whether mandatory or budgeted voluntarily (except as defined in paragraph 6), be accounted for and auditable in official University records (HRS Manual, Section 8: Management Reports, Cost Sharing).
+This requirement must be met by the creation of a separate cost share account or through the ecrt system for the mandatory 1% effort.
 Once established, the cost share account number can be found on the Research Project Status (RPS) screen.

-- Faculty and staff effort (i.e., salary and fringe benefits) which have not been quantified in a proposal, e.g., faculty paid on 1-3 funds during the academic year, are considered unbudgeted, voluntary cost sharing.
-Such effort will not require that separate cost share accounts be established.
+- Faculty and staff effort (i.e., salary and fringe benefits) that have not been quantified in a proposal, e.g., faculty paid on 1-3 funds during the academic year, are considered unbudgeted, voluntary cost sharing.
+Such effort will not require the establishment of separate cost share accounts.

-- Contributions which do not involve the outlay of cash, e.g., use of equipment or facilities, and third-party in-kind contributions such as volunteer services, use of non-University equipment, facilities, etc., are strongly discouraged due to the special rules that apply to valuation and documentation of such costs.
+- Contributions that do not involve the outlay of cash, e.g., use of equipment or facilities, and third-party, in-kind contributions such as volunteer services, use of non-University equipment, facilities, etc., are strongly discouraged because of the special rules that apply to valuation and documentation of such costs.
 Proposals with such contributions, either University or third-party, will not be approved without justification and adequate documentation supporting the valuation.

 - Principal investigators may commit to expend time and effort on a sponsored program without charging commensurate salary to the sponsored fund as part of an approved cost sharing arrangement, but all such time and effort must be carefully recorded and reported in the same manner as for funded activities.